Caucasia (novel): Passing

 The concept of passing has evolved since the 1960s.
 Before the civil rights movement and up until the 1970s, literature reflected on the desire to pass as analogous to the desire to bypass legal discrimination.
 However, literature on passing has been "born again" during post-soul, as a concept used to challenge the institutionalized perceptions of race.
 In Caucasia, the concept of passing is treated as something less than desirable.
 The main protagonist, Birdie, does not want to pass, but rather be seen as black.
 The novel deals with the complex relationship that racial identity has with the self and the external environment.
 In the novel, Deck raises the argument that "...there is no such thing as passing.
 We're all just pretending.
 Race is a complete illusion, make-believe."
 This dichotomy between the idea that race is fictional, yet manifested in reality is something that is analyzed in several instances throughout the novel.
 Senna notes how passing can be a disorienting experience for one's identity, and in an interview she said, When you go into passing, you assume that you'll always be clear on the original real self; that the performance will be just the performance.
 But for Birdie I think that when you do it long enough, you know, that becomes really blurry and dangerous.
 Your sense of identity becomes really, um, kind of precarious, and nebulous, and so, it became that, for her.

 For example, Deck takes Cole off to Brazil with him.
-Sandy takes Birdie because Birdie is able to pass as white, allowing she and her mother to travel more discretely.
+Sandy takes Birdie because Birdie is able to pass as white, allowing her and her mother to travel more discretely.
 Passing as a white, Jewish girl in New Hampshire is what makes Birdie run away in the name of "rebellion and renewal". to confront the "nostalgia for a lost blackness she never really owned."

 Language

 Throughout the novel, many of the characters engage in code-switching as a means to cultural acceptance.
 Birdie in particular masters changing her speech patterns as her situation and identity change.
-When she and Cole begin attending Nkrumah, they learn African American Vernacular English from Ebony magazine to appease their predominantly black classmates.
+When she and Cole begin attending Nkrumah, they learn African-American Vernacular English from Ebony magazine to appease their predominantly black classmates.
 And when Birdie begins school in New Hampshire, she learns to become comfortable with the use of racial slurs in conversation with her peers.
 She also acquires some Jewish phrases to appear more Jewish while in public.

 Other characters also use code-switching.
-For instance, when Birdie's father, Deck, is talking to his friend Ronnie Parkman he speaks in African American Vernacular English.
+For instance, when Birdie's father, Deck, is talking to his friend Ronnie Parkman he speaks in African-American Vernacular English.
 Likewise, Birdie recounts Redbone as speaking in a "strained dialect", recognizing his failed attempt at black slang during Aunt Dot's going-away party.